 Chinjao Rosu is often served in Chinese restaurants, made at home and even served in bento lunchboxes.
-Even though kids in Japan famously don't like green peppers (piman), the simple and tasty sauce makes this dish a firm family favourite in Japan!
+Even though kids in Japan are famously known for disliking green peppers (piman), the simple and tasty sauce makes this dish a firm family favourite in Japan!

 You might be able to tell from the name, but the origin of this dish is not Japanese.
 Chinjao Rosu (チンジャオロース) is the Japanese pronunciation of a Fujian Chinese dish called "Qīngjiāo Ròusī" (青椒炒肉絲) which means stir fried pepper and shredded pork.